LucasDelfino92/morrowindsharp/mw2.md

 - We will generated Merged Objects.ESP in a moment.
 For this process, make sure you deactivate all bolded plugins.
 - The Adamantium Armor Integrated and Expansions Integrated plugins (and related patches) shouldn't be used together.
 Choose one mod (and patches) or the other.
+- The There Can Be Only One MDMD - Creatures Patch.ESP can be skipped if you are also installing BTBGI MDMD - Creatures Patch.ESP.
+This plugin includes the changes from the former, and other extra changes.
 - The plugins from **Remiros' Groundcover** should only be enabled when generating Distant Land in MGE XE, and disabled when playing the game.
 </details>

+And if you are asking yourself "why is SoldierBeltsFix.ESP that high in the load order?".
+Sadly BTBGI edits the Imperial Templar Belt icon, and we need to load Soldier Belts Fix later to override that edit (which uses a generic belt icon) with the unique Imperial Templar Belt icon.

 ### Conflict resolution